-- As we will see, tree-based methods are not really statistical models - there is no distribution, no likelihood, no design matrix, none of the things we usually associate with modeling - The thinking behind them is really more algorithmic, and treats the mechanism by which the data were generated as unknown and unknowable - Admittedly, this is a bit foreign; however, in the words of Leo Breiman, one of the key pioneers of tree-based methods, The statistical community has been committed to the almost exclusive use of data models.
+- Tree-based methods are not "statistical" models in the traditional sense - there is no distribution, no likelihood, no design matrix, none of the things we usually associate with modeling - The thinking behind them is really more algorithmic, and treats the mechanism by which the data were generated as unknown and unknowable - Admittedly, this is a bit foreign; however, in the words of Leo Breiman, one of the key pioneers of tree-based methods, The statistical community has been committed to the almost exclusive use of data models.
 This commitment has led to irrelevant theory, questionable conclusions, and has kept statisticians from working on a large range of interesting current problems.